kptach/kroniki-elevena-ap/README.md

 # README isn't finished yet.
-I have less time to program this project.
-I'm cutently preparing for my final exam, witch will be in may.
-I'm also working in my spare time to get money for a driving license.
+I now have more time to program this, but this project won't be my priority.
-I'll have more free time in june.

 Kroniki Elevena is a Polish RPG game.